ss5211/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-The Data Scientist's Toolbox class
+The Data Scientist's Toolbox class!

+I like :this course:.